 - refuse to eat

-- experience poor growth
+- experience poor growth (both in terms of height and weight)

-Before the study, researchers estimated that between 15 and 65 percent of patients with asthma took the heartburn drugs to control severe asthma attacks.
-Certain asthma medications—including theophylline (Theo-34 and Elixophyllin, among others) and beta-adrenergic bronchodilators—may worsen acid reflux.
-Consult your doctor before changing or abandoning your asthma medications.
+Before the study, researchers estimated that between 15 and 65 percent of people with asthma took PPIs to manage GERD symptoms and control severe asthma attacks.

 - losing excess weight